afancydragon/Win11RegAdjustment/README.md

 ## EXAMPLE KEY
 ```
 AdjustmentName = @{

-    #<- This makes a comment so we can track what the reg edits do
+    # <- This makes a comment so we can track what the reg edits do
-    #Comments off to the side below are not needed, but here for an explanation and can be done similarly.
+    #Comments off to the side like below are not needed, but there for an explanation and can be done similarly.

     key1 = @{                                            #Key or folder, name of this doesn't matter
                                                          #you can make as many keys as needed under each adjustment.